 Have you or a loved one been arrested or charged with homicide in Columbus, OH?
-Do not delay in calling Koenig & Owen for immediate assistance.
-Our Columbus homicide defense lawyers are here to help you fight these serious charges and work hard to protect your future.
-We offer a free consultation, so contact our central Ohio law firm to schedule yours now.
+Do not delay in calling the Law Office James D. Owen, LLC for immediate assistance.
+Our Columbus homicide defense lawyer are here to help you fight these serious charges and work hard to protect your future.
+We offer a free consultation, so call 614-547-5757.

 How Will a Criminal Defense Lawyer Help Me If I’m Facing Homicide Charges in Columbus?